The Master Maid: Variants

 In the reconstructed protoform, written by Joseph Jacobs, the giant tricks the king into giving him his son, by demanding as payment the first thing to meet him when he returns, and the Master Maid wins her way to the prince not by repairing the carriage but by tricking her way into the prince's room, as in "East of the Sun and West of the Moon".

 The tale is present in Édouard René de Laboulaye's fairy tale book under the name "Yvon and Finette".
 There, the bride's sister is actually the giant's godmother, who flees the castle after the lovers' reunion.
 Also, different artifacts are used by the young lady.

 In the Serbian variant The Golden-Fleeced Ram, the hero's father is killed by the titular creature, but is avenged by his son.
 When a neighbour king wishes to possess the golden fleece, his minister sets the young man on impossible tasks, that he accomplishes with the help of a young maiden.
 Surprisingly, the hero does not marry his helper, but instead a foreign princess he brings to the king as a last task.
 French author Edouard Laboulaye included a translation titled The Golden Fleece, whose source was a publication by Vouk Stephanovitch (Vuk Karadžić).
 In this tale, the hero is named Stoian, son of Ianko Lazarevitch, and he is helped by a Vila, a fairy woman of Slavic folklore.
 Stoian is forced by the king to build a vineyard overnight, an ivory tower (akin to one in Smyrna) and to bring him the Princess of the East Indies.

 Despite the name being "The Master Maid", the girl who helps the hero flee may be the daughter, or one of the daughters of the giant.
-In variants where the antagonist has more than one daughter, the girl's sisters also act as obstacles the hero and heroine must be cautious of.Goddard, Pliny Earle.
-Myths And Tales From the San Carlos Apache.
-New York, 1918. pp. 81-85.
+In variants where the antagonist has more than one daughter, the girl's sisters also act as obstacles the hero and heroine must be cautious of.

 In "The Brown Bear of Norway", a variant of "East of the Moon and West of the Sun", the heroine also must deal with the impudent servants when she reaches the castle where the prince lives and can not get in.

 In an early 20th century study, Norwegian folklorist Reidar Thoralf Christiansen stated that the variants of the tale in Norway alone were "far too numerous", and that "about 50 versions [were] known".

+Legacy

-LegacyMestermø is the name given to tale type ATU 313 in Ørnulf Hodne's The Types of the Norwegian Folktale.
+Mestermø is the name given to tale type ATU 313 in Ørnulf Hodne's The Types of the Norwegian Folktale.